 - Continue our partnership with EastConn to expand and implement a multi-tiered system of support (MTSS) at the middle school and elementary school.
-This work will ensure that our systems across the district are cohesive relative to our academic programming, behavioral programming, and data analysis. - Continue utilizing rubrics for Grades K-12 that align to East Windsor Public Schools Portrait of the Graduate. - Continue the development of a Bilingual Program at Broad Brook Elementary School (population dependent). - Develop professional development for literacy aligned with The Science of Reading Masterclass resources K-8. - Continue implementation of new language arts programming in grades 9-12. - Complete curriculum updates to Science K-12, Mathematics 6-8, Music 5-12, World Language 6-12, Digital Citizenship 6-8. - Expand the Early College Experience (ECE) offerings at EWHS to include Spanish Conversation: Cultural Topics and Spanish Composition through UConn, and Business through Asnuntuck. - Expand Advanced Placement (AP) offerings at EWHS to include AP Music Theory as well as additional courses Music Theory, Unified Music, and Career and Community Connection. - Expand the use of decodable texts to improve early literacy by providing students with systematic, phonics-based reading practice that builds strong decoding skills and reading confidence.
+This work will ensure that our systems across the district are cohesive relative to our academic programming, behavioral programming, and data analysis. - Continue utilizing rubrics for Grades K-12 that align to East Windsor Public Schools Portrait of the Graduate. - Continue the development of a Bilingual Program at Broad Brook Elementary School (population dependent). - Develop and implement professional development in literacy, aligned with Science of Reading Masterclass resources for grades K-8. - Continue implementation of new language arts programming in grades 9-12.

+- Complete curriculum updates to Science in grades K-12, Mathematics in grades 6-8, Music in grades 5-12, World Language in grades 6-12, and Digital Citizenship in grades 6-8. - Expand the Early College Experience (ECE) offerings at EWHS to include Spanish Conversation: Cultural Topics and Spanish Composition through UConn as well as Business through Asnuntuck. - Expand Advanced Placement (AP) offerings at EWHS to include AP Music Theory as well as additional courses Music Theory, Unified Music, and Career and Community Connection. - Expand the use of decodable texts to improve early literacy by providing students with systematic, phonics-based reading practice that builds strong decoding skills and reading confidence.

 The curriculum budget reflects several changes, including the reorganization of the administrative assistant position into the district-wide department, the absorption of a teacher's cost through the Willie Ross School for the Deaf, and expenses related to consumable instructional resources, curriculum writing, and instructional technology.
-These adjustments account for the budget difference.